cecat/WeatherStation/README.md

 [MQTT integration](https://www.home-assistant.io/integrations/mqtt/).
-The integration implements a broker and you use MQTT topics (in the code, the *ha/wind/speed*, *ha/wind/dir*, etc. are topics) to match the payload of each topic to a variable you can use or display in HA.
-Each device has a separate client name (i.e., the device that is sending the data) so HA knows where the measurement is coming from).
+The integration implements a broker and you use MQTT topics (in the code, the *ha/wind/speed*, *ha/wind/dir*, etc. are topics) to match the payload of a MQTT message to a variable you can use or display in HA.
+Each device also has a unique client name (i.e., the device that is sending the data) so HA knows where the measurement is coming from.

 HA integration is beyond the scope of this example but (using a different MQTT client for Particle.io devices) you can see code and more detailed